-What is the criteria of requesting a review (Community Trigger threshold)?
+What are the criteria of requesting a review (Community Trigger threshold)?

 In order for a review to take place, one of the following need to be satisfied: